markekraus/PSRAW/docs/Module/New-RedditApplication.md

 ```

 ### -Name
 Name of the Reddit App.
 This does not need to match the name registered on Reddit.
-It is used for convenient identification and ducomentation purposes only.
+It is used for convenient identification and documentation purposes only.

 ```yaml
 Type: String